Welcome to Technology Transfer

 Innovation, be it evolutionary innovation, which is the continuous or dynamic innovation brought about by many incremental advances in technology or processes, and revolutionary innovation, often disruptive in its inventiveness, is what drives the advancement of humanity.
 Throughout history, universities, like North-West University, have been focal points of research and scholarly development that have given birth to discoveries which have enriched humanity and its endeavours in a myriad of different ways.
 The NWU received a 5 star rating for Innovation through the QS Global ranking system.

-With 73,414 students and a mascot called “Pukki”, North-West University (NWU) was founded on January 1, 2004 through the amalgamation of three different learning institutions into a multi-campus university with a footprint across two provinces.
-The Mafikeng and Potchefstroom Campuses are situated in the North-West Province and the Vaal Triangle Campus in Gauteng.
+With 73,414 students and a mascot called “Eagi”, North-West University (NWU) was founded on January 1, 2004 through the amalgamation of three different learning institutions into a multi-campus university with a footprint across two provinces.
+The Mahikeng and Potchefstroom Campuses are situated in the North-West Province and the Vanderbijlpark Campus in Gauteng.

 Today, NWU is recognised as one of the best-managed and most innovative universities in South Africa.
 It continues to celebrate and encourage multiculturalism, multilingualism and multinationalism.
 With an exceptionally rich range of study choices at undergraduate and postgraduate level, the university’s offerings span a spectrum of academic disciplines, from agriculture and arts through to commerce, engineering, education, health, law, the natural sciences and theology.

-Prof Refilwe Phaswana-Mafuya, Deputy Vice-Chancellor: Research & Innovation Support
+Prof Jeffrey Mphahlele, Deputy Vice-Chancellor: Research & Innovation Support

-Dr Janine Chantson, Director: Technology Transfer & Innovation Support
+Dr Janine Chantson, Chief Director: Technology Transfer & Innovation Support

 Dr Janine Chantson is a Registered Technology Transfer Professional (RTTP) with a passion for transferring knowledge and intellectual assets so that research has impact on society and the economy.
 Her strategic interests are to promote and advance research for impact, facilitate knowledge exchange and commercialisation, and increase cooperation and collaboration with business and industry.